ISISNeutronMuon/MDMC/doc/introduction.rst

 Tutorials
 ---------
-There are a number of tutorials covering different aspects of MDMC located in doc/tutorials/.
-These tutorials provide a explanation of the main steps to creating a simulation and running a refinement.
+There are a number of notebooks covering different aspects of MDMC located in the documentation, mainly :ref:`use-MDMC-label`.
+These tutorials provide an explanation of the main steps to creating a simulation and running a refinement.
 Major features are described in these tutorials, however the full `Modules`_ documentation can be used to get descriptions of all of the options available within MDMC.

-Each of these tutorials is an interactive Jupyter notebook which can be modified and run by the user; this allows experimentation from an established starting point.
-The interactive tutorials can be accessed by installing Jupyter and running it within the tutorials folder:
+Each of these notebooks is an interactive Jupyter notebook which can be modified and run by the user; this allows experimentation from an established starting point.
+The interactive notebooks can be accessed by installing Jupyter and running it within the documentation notebook folder:

 .. code-block:: bash